TimDaub/taxtool/README.md

 - `amount` is the amount of `asset`.
 - `exchanged_amount` is the amount of `exchanged_asset`.
 - `exchanged_asset` is the counter asset ticket of `asset`, e.g. Euro is "EUR".
 - `datetime` is the ISO 8601 time the action executed.
+Note that ISO 8601 assumes UTC as its default time zone.

 ### Notes